Yohan27x/Clyde/README.md

 # Clyde

-A 2D platformer made for a school projet, where you play as a robot that must cure the infected robots he encounter on his path.
+A 2D platformer, made for a school projet, where you play as a robot that must cure the infected robots he encounter on his path.

 Made with pygame.